Plans for The Museum of Personal & Social Transformation Project

-This is a ‘down the line’ project that I would like to develop in Las Vegas, where there are already various types of odd and unique museums for tourists to visit.
+This is a project I would like to develop initially in Las Vegas, where there are already various types of odd and unique museums for tourists to visit.
 I would like to create a museum that is dedicated to exhibiting artworks that inspire conversation about personal and social transformation.
-Also, I would like this museum to be a site for live Fluxus interactive art performance events (works inspired by Fluxus artists such as Joseph Beuys, Yoko Ono, Marina Abramovic, etc.), and to stream these events live online, so that all who are interested around the world can participate.
+Also, I would like this museum to be a site for live Fluxus interactive art performance events (works inspired by Fluxus artists such as Joseph Beuys, Yoko Ono, Marina Abramovic, etc.).
+Eventually I would also like to develop additional iterations of the museum in various cities worldwide.

 I would like the museum to revolve thematically around two motto-mantras that were central to my work process for completing The Creative Process Diet: ‘warrior mindset’ and ‘keep it fun’.
 In other words, I want the underlying theme to be about how we (as individuals and societies) can transform ourselves and the world for the better (i.e., achieve our goals with a focused, ‘warrior mindset’), but do so in a way that is fun, playful, relaxed, nonattached, and joyful (i.e., ‘keep it fun’).